Rashid Ahmad Gangohi: Biography

 Rashid Ahmad was born on Monday, 6 Dhu al-Qi'dah 1244 AH (12 June 1826) in Gangoh, Saharanpur District, British India (in present-day Uttar Pradesh, India).
 He was born in the mahallah of Sarai, close to the tomb of Abdul Quddus Gangohi.
-Both his father Maulana Hidayat Ahmad and his mother Karimun Nisa belonged to Ansari Ayyubi families, claiming descent from Abu Ayyub al-Ansari RadiAllahu 'anhu.
+Both his father Maulana Hidayat Ahmad and his mother Karimun Nisa belonged to Ansari Ayyubi families, claiming descent from Abu Ayyub al-Ansari.
 His ancestral village was Rampur, but his grandfather Qazi Pir Bakhsh had settled in Gangoh.

-Hidayat Ahmad was an Islamic scholar connected to the Waliullahi tradition, and in tasawwuf (Sufism) an authorized khalifah (successor) of Shah Ghulam Ali Mujaddidi Dihlawi.
+His father, Hidayat Ahmad, was an Islamic scholar connected to the Waliullahi tradition, and in tasawwuf (Sufism) an authorized khalifah (successor) of Shah Ghulam Ali Mujaddidi Dihlawi.
 He died in 1252 AH (1836) at the age of 35, when Rashid was seven.
 A few years later Rashid's younger brother Sa'id Ahmad also died, at the age of nine.

-After the death of Hidayat Ahmad, the responsibility for Rashid's upbringing fell to his grandfather Qazi Pir Bakhsh.
+After the death of his father, the responsibility for Rashid's upbringing fell to his grandfather Qazi Pir Bakhsh.
 He also had four maternal uncles: Muhammad Naqi, Muhammad Taqi, Abdul Ghani, and Muhammad Shafi.
 He was especially close to Abdul Ghani, who took on a fatherly role for him.
-He also had a close friendship with his younger cousin, Abun Nasr, son of Abdul Ghani's.
+He also had a close friendship with his younger cousin, Abun Nasr, son of Abdul Ghani.

 Rashid Ahmad received his elementary education from a local teacher, Miyanji Qutb Bakhsh Gangohi.
 He read the Qur'an in Gangoh, probably at home with his mother.
 Then he studied the primary Persian books with his older brother Inayat Ahmad.
-He completed Persian studies in Karnal with his maternal uncle Muhammad Taqi, and also partly with Muhammad Ghaus.
+He completed Persian studies in Karnal with his maternal uncle Muhammad Taqi and also partly with Muhammad Ghaus.
 Afterwards he studied the primary books of Arabic grammar (sarf and nahw) with Muhammad Bakhsh Rampuri, on whose encouragement he then traveled to Delhi in pursuit of knowledge in 1261 AH (1845), at the age of 17.

 After arriving in Delhi he studied Arabic with Qazi Ahmaduddin Punjabi Jehlami.
 Afterwards he attended the classes of different teachers before becoming a pupil of Mamluk Ali Nanautawi, a scholar of the Shah Waliullah line, and a professor at Delhi College.
 It was in this period that Rashid Ahmad met and developed a close companionship with Mamluk Ali's nephew, Muhammad Qasim Nanautawi.
 Both were private pupils of Mamluk Ali.
 After he completed his studies with Mamluk Ali, he stayed a few more years in Delhi to study under other teachers.
 He became a pupil of Mufti Sadruddin Azurdah, with whom he studied some books of the ulum-i aqliyah (rational sciences).
 He studied the books of hadith and tafsir under Shah Abdul Ghani Mujaddidi.
 Shah Ahmad Sa'id, the older brother of Shah Abdul Ghani Mujaddidi, was also among his teachers.